The ultimate minimalist home page. Best in any browser, no matter how ancient.

 A table of the most frequent trigrams (three-letter sequences counting space as a letter) in English text.

 A bit of dialogue spoken in the English of various centuries.
-Sound files from (and hosted by) Melinda Menzer at Furman University.
+Sound files from Melinda Menzer of Furman University, now hosted on the Internet Archive.

 This website in condensed form (found in Google's cache).